-There is no separate application for the Erasmus Mundus scholarships.
-When you fill in the online application form, you must also indicate whether you apply for a scholarship.
+There is no separate application process for the Erasmus Mundus scholarships.
+When you apply to the SECCLO programme and fill in our online application form, you must also indicate whether you apply for the scholarship offered.

 There is a limited number of Erasmus Mundus scholarships available for each SECCLO intake and they are awarded to the academically best applicants irrespective of their socio-economic situation.
 In order to maximize your chances to get a scholarship, pay attention to preparing the best possible application and justify why you are a good candidate to the programme, not only for the scholarship.